MicrosoftDocs/winrt-api/windows.devices.geolocation/geovisitmonitor_start_2001324547.md

 ## -parameters
 ### -param value
-A [VisitMonitoringScope](VisitMonitoringScope.md) value representing the intended scope of location monitoring.
+A [VisitMonitoringScope](VisitMonitoringScope.md) value representing the desired scope of location changes to monitor.

 ## -remarks